What is PRINCE2

 PRINCE2 is a structured project management methodology developed by the Office of Government Commerce (OGC), UK and now owned and administered by Axelos Limited, a joint venture between the Capita Group and the UK Government.

 PRINCE2 is a proven methodology with recognised professional certification.
-It offers a clearly defined techniques to manage a project from start to finish.
+It offers a clearly defined technique to manage a project from start to finish.
 It is a process-based approach for project management, providing an easily tailored and scaleable method for the management of all types of projects.

 PRINCE2 was developed as a non-proprietary ‘best practice’ project management methodology and with growing popularity, is evolving into an international de facto standard.
 The method describes how a project is divided into manageable stages enabling efficient control of resources, regular progress monitoring and decision points throughout the project.
 The various roles and responsibilities for managing a project are fully described and are adaptable to suit the size and complexity of the project, and the skills of the organisation.